gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 }
 ```

-It's a balance: give the model enough context to be useful, but not so much that we blow through our budget or hit the limit.
+The cap leaves the model enough context to work without allowing one file to consume the whole window.

-## Step 5: Putting It All Together
+## Step 5: Put the loop together

-Let's trace through a real interaction to see how everything connects:
+Here is one complete interaction:

 **User types:** `"Create a hello.txt file with the content 'Hello, Nimbo!'"`